It’s March 24th! Ada Lovelace Day! What does this mean? It means that today is a day to celebrate all women in technology!

-Born Augusta Ada Byron, but now known simply as Ada Lovelace, she wrote the world’s first computer programmes for the Analytical Engine, a general-purpose machine that Charles Babbage had invented. she translated Luigi Menabrea’s memoir on Babbage’s Analytical Engine, appending notes that included a method for calculating Bernoulli numbers with the machine – the first computer programme.
+Born Augusta Ada Byron, but now known simply as Ada Lovelace, she wrote the world’s first computer programs for the Analytical Engine, a general-purpose machine that Charles Babbage had invented.
+She translated Luigi Menabrea’s memoir on Babbage’s Analytical Engine, appending notes that included a method for calculating Bernoulli numbers with the machine – the first computer program.
 She also wrote the very first description of a computer and of software.

 Roberta Williams: Graphic Adventure Queen

 Some people, over the years, thought that I only achieved what I had achieved because of my husband, but, I always countered those people that the company was started because of a game that I wrote – not something my husband wrote.
 Therefore, it could be argued that he was there because of ME, not vice versa.

 To those of you who know Roberta Williams, it should be of no surprise to you that I chose her as my tech heroine.
 I am a gamer.
 I have loved playing computer games, and Roberta Williams was the only woman to be included in PC Gamer’s Game God Exclusive.
 She is the genius behind one of the first huge computer adventures games: King’s Quest.
 She also created the much lesser known Dark Crystal computer game (a game I always wanted).
 She and her husband were the original masterminds behind Sierra On-line, one of the first computer game companies, and her company was the first to include a female as a main character in a game (which not only did NOT ruin the game, but brought in even more gamers – girls!).